 Bedrooms here are bright, breezy and beautiful with contemporary bathrooms.
 Doze like a demon, then wake up feeling refreshed and raring to go.

 The Feather Suite is a superking en-suite sleeping two, while the Books Suite is a double en-suite that also sleeps two.
-For a kiddie invasion, the Toucan bunk is just that, sleeping two, while the Puppies bunk doubles up with two bunk beds.
+For a kiddie invasion, the Toucan bunk is just that, sleeping two, while the Puppies bunk doubles up with two bunk beds for four people.

 The Cactus Room is a double, while the Hawaiian Suite and Sunflower suites are kingsize en-suites that guarantee a mile-wide smile every morning.